- Juvenile Idiopathic Arthritis

 Still's disease, a disorder featuring inflammation, is characterized by high spiking fevers, salmon-colored rash that comes and goes, and arthritis.
+Still's disease is also referred to as systemic-onset juvenile idiopathic arthritis.
 Still's disease was first described in children, but it is now known to occur, much less commonly, in adults (in whom it is referred to as adult-onset Still's disease or AOSD).
 Still's disease is named after the English physician Sir George F. Still (1861-1941).

 What causes Still's disease?

 There have been a number of schools of thought regarding the cause (or causes) of Still's disease.
 One concept is that Still's disease is due to infection with a microbe.
 Another idea is that Still's disease is an autoimmune disorder.
 In fact, the precise cause of Still's disease is not yet known.